Here's your mule

 Here's your mule or Where's my mule?
 (Mister, here's your mule or Mister, where's my mule?) was a Confederate catch phrase during the Civil War, often noted in Civil War histories.
 It resulted in several Civil War songs, including "Here's Your Mule", "How Are You?
 John Morgan", and "Turchin's Got Your Mule".
 It is also credited with contributing to General Bragg's failure to rally his troops at Missionary Ridge.

 Origins

 Several differing accounts of the origin of the phrase are given.
 The most common involves soldiers in a camp taking a clever peddler's unattended mule and hiding it.
 When the peddler discovers the mule missing, he goes around the camp inquiring about it.
 After a while, a soldier would holler, "Mister, here's your mule."
 When the peddler went toward the call, a soldier in another part of the camp would yell the same, "Mister, here's your mule."
 That continued and took the peddler all over the camp.
 Variation of the story supposedly took place at the Camp of Instruction in Jackson, Tennessee, Beauregard's camp at Centreville, Virginia, and others.
+Another explanation of this phrase ascribes it to a man who found a mule, reported by a Southern newspaper.